UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Ablation Study

-In Table \ref{Table5}, we demonstrate both the necessity of incorporating a powerful backbone into prompt-based continual learning (PCL) and that our method’s superior performance cannot be attributed to the backbone alone.
+\textbf{Effectiveness of Strong Backbones in Prompt-Based Continual Learning:} In Table~\ref{Table5}, we demonstrate both the necessity of incorporating a powerful backbone into PCL and that our method’s superior performance cannot be attributed to the backbone alone.
 We examine foundation models such as Dino-V2 because, unlike conventional backbones, these models are pretrained on massive datasets and are capable of extracting high-quality features across diverse tasks.
 Although several prior studies have utilized foundation models to achieve outstanding few-shot and zero-shot performance~\cite{kirillov2023segment,alayrac2022flamingo,kim2024zim,singh2025few,ren2024dino}, their applicability within the PCL domain remains underexplored.
 Given the severe class imbalance and limited sample sizes commonly observed in the medical domain, we anticipated greater performance gains from adopting a foundation model.
-Accordingly, we selected OS-Prompt++, which recorded the highest performance in Table \ref{Table3}, as our baseline and compared the following three configurations: \begin{itemize} \item Original OS-Prompt++ (without backbone enhancement), \item OS-Prompt++ with a Dino-V2 backbone, \item Our proposed method. \end{itemize}
+Accordingly, to test our hypothesis fairly within the PCL paradigm, we use OS-Prompt++ the top-performing PCL method in Table~\ref{Table1} as our baseline for comparison.